xyXiangYu/DAT158ML/README.md

 Code and documentation for [DAT158](https://www.hvl.no/en/studies-at-hvl/study-programmes/course/dat158)-ML at HVL.
 Go to [Canvas](https://hvl.instructure.com/courses/3039) for information about the course.

 # Installation
 We recommend that you install Python through [Anaconda](https://www.anaconda.com/distribution).
 Choose "Python 3.6 version".
 Test your installation by running `python --version` in a terminal.
-The output should contain "Python 3.6" and «Anaconda».
+The output should contain "Python 3.6" and "Anaconda".

 After you've made sure that Anaconda is installed, go through the following steps:
 ### Download the repository: